What should vegans look for in their medication?

 Deciding to become vegan is a big choice, which is why many people research everything they need to know about all things veganism before they take the plunge.

-One of the things you may consider if you’re a vegan or vegan-to-be is your medication, and whether or not you can take your usual remedies when you’re following a vegan diet.
+One thing you may consider if you’re a vegan or vegan-to-be is your medication and whether or not you can take your usual remedies when you’re following a vegan diet.

-Well, today we’re going to shed a little light on the situation, so you can make the best choices for you and your body.
+Well, today, we’re going to illuminate the situation a bit so you can make the best choices for you and your body.

 What is a vegan diet?